Our pharmacists’ bottom line

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-- Cost of (30) 50mg tablets of Clomid (Clomiphene) at pharmacies
+- Cost for (30) 50mg tablets of Clomid (Clomiphene) at pharmacies

 Side effects for Clomid (Clomiphene)

 From clinical trials of Clomid / Female infertility ( 8029)

 - Ovarian enlargementOvarian enlargement14% for Clomid vs.0% for placebo

 - Hot flashesHot flashes10% for Clomid vs.0% for placebo